atuburapaler/atuburapaler.github.io/md/MWIII.md

 Equipment setup, example: *setOutbreakLoadout loadouts 0 equipmentSetups 0 equipment equip_frag*
 - `setOutbreakLoadout loadouts 0 fieldUpgradeSetups 0 fieldUpgrade`
-Field upgrade setup, example: *setOutbreakLoadout loadouts 0 fieldUpgradeSetups 0 fieldUpgrade super_aether_shroud*
+Field upgrade setup, example: *setOutbreakLoadout loadouts 0 fieldUpgradeSetups 0 fieldUpgrade super_aether_shroud* **In-match**
+- `set scr_start_currency`
+Set the amount of essence the players/bots will have in the next match, affects the whole squad (0-2147483647)
+- `seta cheat_give_cash`
+This will give you a specific ammount of essence in match (0-2147483647)
+- `seta cheat_give_equipment`
+This will drop a specific equipment in match, next to you.
+- `seta cheat_force_power_level`
+This will enable a developer cheat for all players/bots with high value loot, depending on the number, and based on the danger zone loot.
+Can be used once per weapon upgrade (0-3)

 ### Wonder weapons
 Name|Icon|ID